 - Location: 2002 N Main St, Santa Ana, CA 92706

 The exterior of the museum is one of my favorite parts.
-This building has been here since the land was donated by the Bowers in the 1930’s.
-It has since been added to historical register as it beautifully preserved relic of the past.
+This building has been here since the Bowers donated the land in the 1930s.
+It has since been added to historical register as it is a beautifully preserved relic of the past.
 I like taking my time and walking through the small courtyard before heading in.
 There are a few little exhibits in the courtyard, and it is just a peaceful spot in Orange County.

-The main walkway has big paintings on the wall and takes you to the back of the museum where are two of the larger exhibits.
+The main walkway has big paintings on the wall as it takes you to the back of the museum, where are two of the more extensive exhibits.

 My favorite was the meticulously crafted chess set in the middle of the exhibit.
-As a chess fan myself I couldn’t imagine how awesome it would be to play on.
+As a chess fan myself, I can’t imagine how awesome it would be to play on.

-There was a lot of information here about the terracotta warriors, which is another personal favorite of mine.
-I enjoyed reading about them and seeing the terra cotta horses they had.
-Lastly, there was a historic desk set up which was cool as well.
+There was a lot of information here about the terracotta warriors, which are another favorite of mine.
+I enjoyed reading about them and seeing the terracotta horses they had.
+Lastly, there was a historic desk set up, which was cool as well.

 The next exhibit was dedicated to spirits and headhunters of the Pacific Islands, and it was the best in the entire museum.

-The front of the museum had an additional cost exhibit that I didn’t go into, but I did head into the early California exhibit they had.
+The front of the museum had an additional cost exhibit that I didn’t visit, but I did head into the early California exhibit they had at the front.

 This exhibit featured a ton of information on the Native Americans of California and how they lived.